adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

-In 2010, the early days of iPad, Steve Jobs told a silent audience that desktop ["PCs are going to be like trucks"](https://youtu.be/YfJ3QxJYsw8), iPads and tablets are going to be like cars.
+In 2010, the early days of iPad, Steve Jobs told a shocked audience that desktop [PCs are going to be like trucks](https://youtu.be/YfJ3QxJYsw8), and iPads and tablets are going to be like cars.
 For every 30 cars you see on a road, there might be one truck.
-And that might make some people uncomfortable.

-Six years later, the iPad wave has hit many families, companies, and campuses.
-When I look around my classes, I see over **a third of all new computers** in my classes were Microsoft Surfaces or iPads.

-Using my iPad and iPhone as primary devices forces me to engage with the new limitations, user experiences, opportunities, and challenges in this next wave of computing.

-When people ask "are you really coding on an iPad??", I can say for many reasons "Yes...yes I am".
+Six years later, we are past the early adopter stage.

+Early adopters bought assuming iPads were simply pretty media consumption devices.
+Now, I see entire university classes where a third of new computers are iPads and Microsoft Surfaces.

+People are choosing tablets for their primary computer.
+Mobile first is going to be mobile mostly.

+What a time to be alive.

-You read to play??
+Ready to play??
 -----

 Thanks for reading!
 I'll be posting every Friday this summer as part of my experiment to be [Tinder for Blogs](/blog/tinder-for-blogs/).